 While housing does stay in line with inflation (historically speaking), there are a vast amount of changeable factors that can have a negative effect, including changes in style preferences, technological advancements and changes in amenities.

 Higher returns over time are far more likely to come from the stock market than property investments and are perhaps a more clear-cut answer for those looking to invest.
-Places like Money Morning offer advice on where the best investments can be made, helping to protect money from inflation.
 Nevertheless, many would still argue that housing offers security and a sense of pride when investing in this.

 The Financial Security of Renters